yarrickk/Image-Component-Labeling/README.md

 When an unlabeled component pixel is encountered, it is given a component identifier/label (new color).
 Labels are assigned starting with 2, because 1 denotes the foreground and 0 denotes background.

-When search is finished, program prints result table to the console and creates two images in the same directory - "before_search.png" and "after_search.png".
+After the search is finished, program prints result table to the console and creates two images in the same directory - "before_search.png" and "after_search.png".